Introduction

 Here’s the best part of this whole trend: statement lighting works for beginners, renters, and seasoned design lovers alike.
 It’s one of the rare decor moves that:

-changes the mood
+changes the mood,

 adds personality

-photographs beautifully
+, photographs beautifully

-improves functionality
+, and improves functionality

 All without taking up floor space or requiring a full overhaul.